javanlam/handwritten-digit-recognition/README.md

 | | 4 | `Dropout` | `p=0.25` | (128,) | (128,) |
 | | 5 | `Linear` | `in_features=128`, `out_features=num_classes` | (128,) | (10,) |

+During test time, the output logits from the final linear layer will be passed through a Softmax classifier layer to obtain prediction probabilities.

 ## Results
 The final validation accuracy was around 99.07%, and test accuracy around 99.24%.
 All training logs and results can be viewed inside the [demo notebook](demo.ipynb).